edmundhighcock/hassio-repository/taiga/README.md

 2. The new tab will have a URL that begins like this: `https://<your hass server>/api/hassio_ingress/<longkey>/`, where the `<longkey>` is a random sequence of numbers and letters.
 3. Modify the URL to look like this (note the trailing slash):  `https://<your hass server>/api/hassio_ingress/<longkey>/admin/`
 4. You should now see the Django admin page

+### Backup and Restore

+The addon regularly exports all projects into the home assistant `shared` folder.
+This means that when you do a full backup of Home Assistant (which includes the `shared` foler) you will save a snapshot of all your projects at that time.

+Each project is exported as a giant json file.

+If the worst happens and you need to restore the addon from scratch, you can

+1. download your home assistant backup,
+2. open up the tarball,
+3. find the shared folder tarball, and
+4. open the tarball and find the `9547a9e0-taiga` folder.
+5. For each project json file, you can create a new project in taiga, and select the "Import Project" option, then upload the json file to recreate your project.

+#### Changing the update frequency

+You can change the time between project exports by changing the parameter `minutes_between_backups` in the project configuration.